- Home

 How do hay fever symptoms differ from a common cold?

 Firstly, hay fever lasts for as long as you’re exposed to pollen – which, during the warmer months, can be up to several weeks.
-Common colds on the other hand, tend to last just three to seven days.
+Common colds, on the other hand, tend to last just three to seven days.

-Lastly, red, puffy, itchy, or watery eyes are more likely to occur with hayfever than with a cold – as is having an itchy feeling in your throat, nose, or in the roof of your mouth.
+Lastly, red, puffy, itchy, or watery eyes are more likely to occur with hayfever than with a cold – as is having an itchy feeling in your throat, nose, or roof of your mouth.

 How is hay fever diagnosed?